NEW πŸ“—Story: Garbage Bag ❌

 Example

 The premise is that Vekllei is a place in which work is motivated by social rather than material factors.
-Taking that axiom as true for a minute, we can explore methods in which it might work.
+Taking that axiom as true for a minute, we can explore ways in which it might work.

 What does a social economy look like? #